marcel8168/MedTextClassification/README.md

 # Classification of veterinary subjects in medical literature and clinical summaries

-Source code of the Master's Thesis in Computer Science at the Friedrich-Alexander-University (FAU).
+Source code of the publication: [Classification of Veterinary Subjects in Medical Literature and Clinical Summaries](https://doi.org/10.3233/shti240858)

-Author: Marcel Hiltner

 Note: Due to the storage space, all trained or fine-tuned models and the dataset are stored on kaggle.
 However, these can be loaded via the kaggle API, as implemented in the code.